The digital nomad guide to Koh Phangan, Thailand

 The main coworking spot on the island, Beachub is located right at the beach – between Sri Thanu Beach and Zen Beach.
 A few outdoor tables overlook directly the sea, while there’s also an air-conditioned room.

 Beachub offers accommodation right next to the work area in small one-bedroom bungalows facing the beach.

 It’s the most expensive coworking option on the island.
 Expect to pay $15/day, $60/week, and $190/month (workspace only).

 Located in the South of the island in Baan Tai, La Casa Tropicana started as a seaside resort with a large restaurant.
 Part of the restaurant was later remodeled into a comfortable coworking space with an air-conditioned room.
 Prices start at 200 THB/day ($7).

 Baan Jai Dee

 Situated in Wok Tum, Baan Jai Dee resort has the same owners as La Casa Tropicana.
 Garden views, as well as a beach and a pool, make it an awesome place to work.
-However, the coworking is only additional to the accommodation, so it’s available just for people staying at the resort.
+However, coworking is only added to the accommodation, so it’s available just for people staying at the resort.